ianjonsen/aniMotum/README.md

 ## Basic example

 `foieGras` is intended to be as easy to use as possible.
-Here’s an example showing how to quality-control Argos tracking data and infer a behavioural index along the estimated animal tracks:
+Here’s an example showing how to quality-control Argos tracking data using parallel processing (via the `future` and `furrr` packages), and infer a behavioural index along the estimated animal tracks:

 ``` r